ICAMS/calphy/docs/source/documentation/inputfile.md

   pressure: [0]
   lattice: [FCC]
   repeat: [2, 2, 2]
-  state: solid
+  reference_phase: solid
-  nsims: 1
+  n_iterations: 1
 ```

 The various keys are-

+---

 #### <a name="mode"></a>`mode`

 _type_: string, `fe` or `ts` or `mts` or `alchemy` or `melting_temperature` or `tscale` or `pscale`
+_default_: None
 _example_:
 ```
 mode: fe
 mode: ts
 ```

 Calculation mode.
-The modes can be chosen from `fe`, `ts`, `mts`, `alchemy`, `melting_temperature`, `tscale` or `pscale`. `fe` performs a direct free energy calculation, while `ts` performs a direct free energy calculation followed by reversible scaling to find temperature dependence. `mts` performs only reversible scaling part and can be used for dynamic Clausius-Clapeyron integration.
-Mode `alchemy` is used for switching between two different interatomic potentials, or for integration over concentration.  `melting_temperature` can be used for automated calculation of melting temperature. `tscale` is used for similar purpose as `ts`, but scales the temperature directly. `pscale` calculates the free energy as a function of the pressure.
+A small description of the different modes are given below.
+- `fe` performs a direct free energy calculation
+- `ts` performs a direct free energy calculation followed by reversible scaling to find temperature dependence.
+- `mts` performs only reversible scaling part and can be used for dynamic Clausius-Clapeyron integration.
+- `alchemy` is used for switching between two different interatomic potentials, or for integration over concentration.
+- `melting_temperature` can be used for automated calculation of melting temperature.
+- `tscale` is used for similar purpose as `ts`, but scales the temperature directly.
+- `pscale` calculates the free energy as a function of the pressure.

+---

 #### <a name="temperature"></a>`temperature`

 _type_: float or list of floats